This post is about what some Christian families do with celebrations relating to October 31st. It provides ideas with a few links.

 “For I know that the LORD is great, And our Lord is above all gods.”

 Halloween is a pagan (non-Judeo-Christian) holiday in origin.
-As an example of a website explaining it, you can see a concise summary of its background along with a brief analysis from a Christian perspective if you go to the website for “Watchman Fellowship – Bringing Real Hope to Real People Through Christ” then go to “Profiles” to show a list, then click on the word “Halloween” for a pdf article.
-(Again, this is not an affiliate link.)
+As an example of a website explaining it, you can see a concise summary of its background along with a brief analysis from a Christian perspective if you go to the website for “Watchman Fellowship – Bringing Real Hope to Real People Through Christ” then go to “Profiles” to show a list, then click on the word “Halloween” for a short pdf article.

 Most of the gospel tracts which we taped into our book as we discussed one of the options for “what to do on Oct.
-31” came from Good News Publishers which now seem to be joined in with Crossway at this link (again, this is not an affiliate link): https://www.crossway.org/tracts/?category=HA
+31” came from Good News Publishers which now seem to be joined in with Crossway at this link.

-The other tracts came from Keys for Kids Ministries (the link takes you to the ABC’s of Salvation page on their website but the colourful tracts appear to be no longer available – we used to offer these in our shop) and CEF Ministries (not an affiliate link) has newer versions of the former ones pictured on my photo.
+The other tracts came from Keys for Kids Ministries (the link takes you to the ABC’s of Salvation page on their website but the colourful tracts appear to be no longer available.
+CEF Ministries has had newer versions of the former ones pictured on my photo.

 We realize that not everyone who reads our website or looks at our materials at conferences are believers in Jesus Christ.
-If you are desiring spiritual help, please understand that our God and His love is greater and stronger than anyone or anything.
 If you are truly searching for answers for your own life, call out to Him from your heart and He will show you His truth.
 He still changes lives today and transforms them with His peace.
-You can click here for “About our Faith” to learn more about the true God Who loves you so much! ♥
+You can click here for “About our Faith” to learn more about the true God Who loves you so much!

-There are 2 songs (performed by the Brooklyn Tabernacle Choir and of 2 different music styles) which our family listened to recently (found around Thanksgiving).
-I’m including the (“non-affiliate”) links to them below because they fit the theme of our deliverance from fear and the encouragement to put our trust in the all-powerful God Who made the heavens and the earth.
+Here are two songs that I’m including because they fit the theme of our deliverance from fear and the encouragement to put our trust in the all-powerful God Who made the heavens and the earth –

 3 “O magnify the Lord with me,